2016 Nice truck attack: Personal life

 French police identified the perpetrator as Mohamed Lahouaiej-Bouhlel, a 31-year-old man of Tunisian nationality, born in Tunisia, with a French residency permit and living in Nice.
-His parents live in Tunisia and rarely heard from him since he moved to France in 2005.
+His parents live in Tunisia and had rarely heard from him since he moved to France in 2005.
 His father said Lahouaiej-Bouhlel underwent psychiatric treatment before he moved to France.
 He married a French-Tunisian cousin, living in Nice, with whom he had three children.
 According to his wife's lawyer, he was repeatedly reported for domestic violence and the couple separated.

 After this separation, Lahouaiej-Bouhlel had a wild sex life according to the prosecutor, and had engaged in sexual relations with both men and women, according to an unnamed source.
 He was known to French police for five prior criminal offences; notably for threatening behaviour, violence, and petty theft.
 Neighbours reported that Lahouaiej-Bouhlel rarely spoke to them.

 François Molins, the prosecutor leading the inquiry into the possible involvement of organised Islamist terrorism, announced on 18 July that information gathered since the attack suggested that, except for a short period leading up to the attack, Lahouaiej-Bouhlel was "a young man completely uninvolved in religious issues and not a practising Muslim, who ate pork, drank alcohol, took drugs and had an unbridled sex life."

 Lahouaiej-Bouhlel sent small sums of money regularly to his family in Tunisia, according to his brother.
-However, days before the attack, in a surprising move, Lahouaiej-Bouhlel persuaded some friends to smuggle bundles of cash worth 100,000 euros illegally to his family.
+Days before the attack, in a surprising move, Lahouaiej-Bouhlel persuaded some friends to smuggle bundles of cash worth 100,000 euros illegally to his family.